-This cycle begins with the source photograph, which almost acts as a silent witness to the process of painting taking place around it, and during it’s time discarded on the studio floor also becomes transformed.
-These prints are then taken up again, are scanned and given a new lease of life.
+This cycle begins with the source photograph, which is partially destroyed throughout it’s time in the studio.
+These prints are then taken up again and reworked.
 ‘Unsatisfactory’ paintings are destroyed by whiting out.
 This layer is then also rejected and washed off, which re-activates the old layers of water-soluble ink, leading to a merging of the old and the new.

 The ultimately futile yet unstoppable desire to create wholeness, unity, perfection or even in the simple case of art, a ‘finished’ piece, is laid bare in all its stages.

-These recent works explore the dynamics of desire and the role that iconised versions of ourselves and others play in relation to self-image and our search for continuity.
-Drawing on Lacanian concepts of desire, lack and the role of the specular image (all of which I situate within the contemporary everyday, in which self-mythologization and the creation of iconised images of ourselves are very much part of our daily experience via the use of social media), these works explore how the images of ourselves that we project outwards can become just as real as our actual being.
+These works for my final MFA project explore the dynamics of desire and the role that iconised versions of ourselves and others play in relation to self-image and our search for continuity.
+Drawing on concepts of desire and lack situated within the contemporary everyday, in which self-mythologization and the creation of iconised images of ourselves are very much part of our daily experience via the use of social media; these works explore how the images of ourselves that we project outwards can become just as real as our actual being.

 “Nowadays you can take 200 photos and if there’s 1 where you look kind of cool from one direction, you can slightly enhance it on Photoshop, and then you start to believe in those images...It’s like this surface, and every now and then somebody punctures it, not with a bullet or an arrow but with a photograph” CJ